lewisandclark/navigations_monitor/README.md

 Git will then copy the most current version of the code into a navigations_monitor folder within client/modules.

-If you don't have or are unable to use git, you can also download a zip or tarball from github (use the downloads button) and extract it manually into the livewhale/client/modules folder as push.
+If you don't have or are unable to use git, you can also download a zip or tarball from github (use the downloads button) and extract it manually into the livewhale/client/modules folder as `navigations_monitor`.
 (Don't change the name, it will make it non-functional in LiveWhale.)

 ## Configuration